 Configuration

 Cloud Functions can be used to integrate with external services.
-Most API's require credentials that need to be stored.
-These should not be hard-coded into your code.
-Cloud Functions can be configured using YAML.
+Most API's require credentials that need to be stored, which should not be hard-coded into your code, but instead configured using YAML.

-The configuration can be created locally by setting the configuration in the context_values.yaml
+The configuration can be created locally by setting it in the context_values.yaml

 The context_values.yaml

 file is not used if your Cloud Function runs in IXON Cloud.
-In IXON Cloud you can set the configuration in Admin.
+In IXON Cloud you can set the configuration in Admin > Apps > Function of choice > More options > Settings.
 The configuration set in Admin is stored encrypted.

-The configuration is made available via the FunctionContext
+The configuration is made available through the FunctionContext

 apiApplication: pubidxxxxxxx